Understand the Procurement Methods

 - Referees, officials, and umpires for intercollegiate athletic events

-- Specialized software that is not available through ITU (when approved by ASC)
+- Specialized software that is not available through ITS (when approved by ASRB)

 - Software maintenance contracts for software already purchased and in use at the university